gylgyl2000/ArgentBank/README.md

 <img src="https://img.shields.io/badge/styled--components-5.3.9-orange"/>&nbsp;&nbsp;

-Argent Bank is an appliation for account and profile login and management
+Argent Bank is an application for account and profile login and management

 ## Getting Started